KatherineMEnright/Peanut/README.md

 ### Peanuts, Politics, and Public Space
 A characteristic feature in the history of peanuts is their presence in public spaces.
 The vendor selling peanuts, roasted or boiled, shelled or de-shelled, in street-carts or on the roadside, in cones of newspaper or in paper bags, is a practice that continues throughout the globe.
-The significance of the peanut vendor as the mediator in peanut consumption is brilliantly conveyed by the 1927 song <span eid="Q3050049">*El manisero* (*The Peanut Vendor*)</span> composed by the Cuban composer and song-writer <span eid="Q661928">Moisés Simons</span>.
-The composition is sung from the perspective of the seller, and was a hugely influential example of the African and Afro-Cuban influenced <span eid="Q4428744">*son*</span> and <span eid="Q5681688">*pregón*</span> genres that went on to be recorded over 160 times, including in English. *El manisero* was added to the [2005 National Recording Registry](https://www.loc.gov/item/prn-06-083/) in recognition of its influence in the history of Latin American music.
-The lyrics describe the vendor trying to tempt a housewife to buy a cone of peanuts, and include his repeated sales cry of '*maní*,*maní*,*maní*', a typical feature of *pregones*.
+The significance of the peanut vendor as the mediator in peanut consumption is brilliantly conveyed by the 1927 song <span eid="Q3050049">*El manisero* [*The Peanut Vendor*]</span> by the Cuban composer and song-writer <span eid="Q661928">Moisés Simons</span>.
+The composition is sung from the perspective of the seller, and was a hugely influential example of the African and Afro-Cuban influenced <span eid="Q4428744">*son*</span> and <span eid="Q5681688">*pregón*</span> genres that went on to be recorded over 160 times, including in English.
+In 2005, *El manisero* was added to the [National Recording Registry](https://www.loc.gov/item/prn-06-083/) in recognition of its influence in the history of Latin American music.
+The lyrics describe the vendor trying to tempt a housewife to buy a cone of peanuts, and include his repeated sales cry of '*maní*, *maní*, *maní*', a typical feature of *pregones*.
 <param ve-video
 	id="essMVyS1Om0"
 	title="The Peanut Vendor - Don Azpiazu (Antonio Machin, vocal).">